paelzer/Arduino-RGB-GUI-control/README.md

 * Flash the rgb_control.ino file to the Arduino Uno

-* The RGB LED should be connected to the Arduino UNO as follows:

-      LED pin for red connected to Arduino pin 9
-      LED pin for green connected to Arduino pin 10 LED pin for blue connected to Arduino pin 11
-      LED ground pin to Arduino GND pin

 * Connect the Arduino via USB to your PC or notebook